dkarv/ha-bwt-perla/README.md

 -->
 ### Requirements

+*BWT Perla One* or *BWT Perla Duplex*:
 * Firmware with at least version 2.02xx [(more info)](#how-can-i-get-the-firmware-update)
 * Local API enabled in Settings > General > Connection
 * "Login-Code" sent to you by mail during registration [(more info)](#where-do-i-get-the-login-code)
 * local network connection (you need the ip address during setup)

+UK *BWT Perla Silk*:
+* local network connection (you need the ip address during setup)

 ### Installation

-* Install BWT Perla in HACS
+* Search and install BWT Perla in HACS
+* Setup integration
-* Setup integration and enter host / ip address and the "Login-Code"
+* Enter host / ip address
+* For *Perla One/Duplex* enter the "Login-Code" in the second step
 * Optional: set entity _bwt total output_ as water source in the energy dashboard

 ### Entities